Software is a great combination between artistry and engineering. – Bill Gates

 Conclusion

 Welcome to Finbyz tech's video on ERP implementation steps.
-We'll guide you through the different stages of the implementation process to help you understand what it takes to implement an ERP system.
+In this quick guide, we'll walk you through the critical stages of ERP implementation to help you understand how to successfully configure and deploy ERP software systems in your organization.

 Thank you for watching!
 If you have any questions, leave them in the comments section below.
 Don't forget to like, share, and subscribe to our channel for more informative videos.

-In this tutorial, we will learn to apply taxes and charges for Purchase and Payment in ERPNext.
+In this quick guide, we’ll cover how to apply purchase taxes and charges in ERPNext for both Purchase Invoices and Payment Entries.

 Now, the purchase taxes have two more features to learn: